Taian Shandong, China Travel Guide

 Many older attractions, especially Mount Tai with its thousands of steps, are not wheelchair accessible.
 Pavements can be uneven.

-Newer facilities like Tai'a North Train Terminal and some modern, upscale hotels offer better accessibility.
+Newer amenities such as Tai'a North Train Terminal and some modern, upscale hotels offer better accessibility.

 Very limited specialized services serve travelers with visual or hearing impairments in tourist settings.
 Braille signage is not widely provided.